Kagan Publishing & Professional Development

 Portraits of Character are easy-to-read stories that are just a few pages long.
 They feature everyday heroes as well as celebrities.
 Each story highlights an extraordinary display of character.
 In th1 more

 Portraits of Character are easy-to-read stories that are just a few pages long.
 They feature everyday heroes as well as celebrities.
 Each story highlights an extraordinary display of character.
-In this story, Marty Kamer snatches a boy from a train’s path.
+In this story, Karl Schreiner stops dogs from attacking a boy.
 After reading the story, use the Thinking Questions to have students discuss in pairs or teams.
-For example, “How do you feel about disobeying a doctor’s orders?
-When is it okay?
-When isn’t it?”
+For example, “How do you think Karl felt when the dogs turned on him?
+How would you feel in his place?”
 Use the Writing Ideas to have students write and share their writing with teammates or classmates.
-For example, “Imagine you are Patrick and are now old enough to know that Marty saved your life when you were four.
-What would you say to Marty?
-Write a letter to her.”
+For example, “Write a dialogue between a pit bull owner and a parent who wants the dog removed from the neighborhood.
+What would the two say to each other?
+What reasons and emotional arguments would they use?”
 Develop students’ character as well as thinking, reading, writing, and discussion skills as students read and reflect on this portrait of character.

 • Grades: 3-8